 2.8 Perspectives: By invitation only. short essays that expose a point of view about a relevant topic in oral and craniofacial sciences.
 A maximum of 1,500 words and up to 10 current references (75% from the last five years) are permitted.
 A maximum of two authors is allowed.

 2.9 Due to editorial needs and/or agreements with the author, these formats may vary.

 3.1 All papers submitted to the Journal of Oral Research involving humans, animals, organs and/or tissues, must comply with the Declaration of Helsinki and the Ethics Statement of the journal.

-3.2 The patient should not be identified by names or initials in the illustrations.
+3.2 The patient should not be identified by names or initials in the illustrations, or elsewhere in the manuscript.
 A copy of the authorization of the patient and/or legal guardian (Informed Consent) must be sent for Case reports.